 Not only was Lincoln a brilliant thinker, he was just as masterful as a writer and a speaker.
 Lincoln had a wonderful gift as a story-teller and his kind personal presence and quick wit was often used to soften tension and anxieties amongst his cabinet.
 In his many speeches, he spoke with great conviction as his words came from his heart.
 On June 1865, in American history’s best-known speech- Gettysburg Address, dedicated to the soldiers of the Battle of Gettysburg, Lincoln touched the nation by reiterating the principles of human equality and “that government of the people, by the people, for the people, shall not perish from the earth”.
 The Gettysburg Address was many times references in other famed speeches, such as Martin Luther King Jr’s “I Have a Dream”.
 Below is the recited piece of the Gettysburg Address.

-Just like people with Communication StrengthsFinder Theme, you have the natural ability to divert people's attention towards you and your usage of dramatic and powerful word combinations not only pique their interest, but it also inspires them to act.
+Just like people with Communication StrengthsFinder Theme, you have the natural ability to divert people’s attention towards you and your use of dramatic and powerful word combinations not only pique their interest, but it also inspires them to act.
 The genius of the Communication talent theme comes in when you choose to speak about topics you are passionate about and through that faith in what you present, influence others to resonate with you and build consensus towards a change.

 To be a great influential leader, you do not have to strive to be the one dominant leader who tries to do everything, but contributions by individuals from all four leadership domains will lead to a strong and cohesive team.
 However as an individual, the genius in using your talent themes- naturally recurring patterns of thinking, feeling and behaving that can be productively applied- will surface when you use them and that is the power that drives you to keep doing what you are best at until the end.
 Everyone CAN be a great leader!

-To learn more about organisational leadership and achieve maximum performance when leading and managing a team, visit our website and let us know how we can help your team achieve collective excellence in StrengthsTransform™ Leadership.
+To learn more about organizational leadership and achieve maximum performance when leading and managing a team, visit our website and let us know how we can help your team achieve collective excellence in StrengthsTransform™ Leadership.